kanaria69/Mainecoco/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why did the man put his money in the freezer?
+He wanted cold hard cash!